 The military's limited sense of cyber power is the first factor that may affect the development of a cyber force because it can contribute to misleading beliefs about the strategic utility of cyber power as well as facilitate the exaggeration of threats emanating from cyberspace.
-Bureaucratic politics is another factor that can complicate the development of a cyber force because it gives an opportunity for adversaries to exploit the tension between government cyber organizations as well as make it difficult for a cyber force to perform its functions.
+Bureaucratic politics is another factor that can complicate the development of a cyber force because it gives adversaries the opportunity to exploit the tension between government cyber organizations as well as make it difficult for a cyber force to perform its functions.
 An insular strategic culture is the third factor that can affect the development of a cyber force.
-It directs the military focus towards international security operations which reinforce the belief and practice of the Philippine Army's dominance over other military units.
+It directs the military's focus towards international security operations which reinforces the belief and practice of the Philippine Army's dominance over other military units.

 The paper offers several considerations that may address the factors that affect the development of a cyber force.
-Cyber power can be better appreciated by the military if courses that discuss the implications of established and emerging technologies on military forces are offered in institutions that provided professional military education.
+The military can better appreciate cyber power if professional military education includes courses on the implications of established and emerging technologies on military forces.
 An effective NCIAC is instrumental in enabling the development of a cyber force.
 It is a strong position to manage bureaucratic politics between government agencies.
 Convincing the military to reallocate resources from internal security to territorial defense as well as leveraging the Philippine-United States alliance to acquire fundamental capabilities for territorial defense are concrete steps in managing the insular strategic culture of the Philippines.